p0-security/iam-privilege-catalog/README.md

 A mapping of IAM privileges in various systems to their potential risk of abuse.

-When combined with details of how a system (and its services and componenents) are used, this catalog can help identify the risk of compromised or abused identities in an organization.
+When combined with details of how a system (and its services and components) are used, this catalog can help identify the risk of compromised or abused identities in an organization.